 The Cafe in the Park is a supported work project to provide employment and training opportunities for vulnerable people.

 The Society of St James are part of the Integrated Offender Management partnership.

 Gosport Cycle Safe: Gosport Cycle Safe is a partnership initiative which focuses on engaging with Gosport communities in relation to all aspects of cycle safety and prevention of theft.

-Transforming the lives of hard to reach, difficult to engage, disadvantaged, vulnerable & chaotic young people at risk of exploitation, reoffending or entering the Criminal Justice System.
+Transforming the lives of hard to reach, difficult to engage, disadvantaged, vulnerable and chaotic young people at risk of exploitation, reoffending or entering the Criminal Justice System.
 Changing engagement, aspirations, attitudes, thinking, and behaviour through bespoke transformational therapeutic 1-1 mentoring and Detached Youth Work.

 ‘ICE’ – Intervention, Communication, Education: ICE provides a multi-agency focus on early intervention with at-risk young children, prior to reaching the threshold for formal action.